What is your Higher Education Certificate qualification?

 Do you have student services?

 Yes, we have dedicated student services team to help you get the most out of your time studying and living in Berlin!
-We host regular parties in venues around Berlin that work as a platform for our students to perform, experiment and hone their skills, plus we have our own online radio station run and promoted by dBs Berlin students.
+We also have our own online radio station run and promoted by dBs Berlin students.

-We keep an up to date database on events and services in Berlin and will help where we can with understanding German authorities or official processes, such as registering yourself as a resident or how to set up a phone account.
+We keep an up to date database on events and services in Berlin and will help where we can with understanding German authorities or official processes, such as registering yourself as a resident.